lablabs/aws-service-quotas-exporter/README.md

 quota_exporter_ec2_elastic_ips_usage{quota_code="L-0263D0A3"} 4
 ```

 There is requirement regarding format output.
-If you want to export data.
 For every unique
 combination of labels, it has to be one line stdout of your bash script in following csv format

 `lable_name_a=label_value,label_name_b=label_value_b,label_name_c=label_value_c,value_for_metric`